 Zach’s life radically changed over the next few months.
-His father moved out of the house and his mother was having a hard enough time taking care of herself, much less a fiery teenager whose world was being turned upside down.
+His father moved out of the house and his mother had a hard enough time taking care of herself, much less a fiery teenager whose world was turned upside down.
 It was from this moment on that Zach felt alone.
-Although his father still tried to be in his life and his mother did the best she could, Zach felt, in his heart, that his father physically abandoned him and his mother emotionally abandoned him.
+Although his father still tried to be in his life, and his mother did the best she could, Zach felt, in his heart, that his father physically abandoned him, and his mother emotionally abandoned him.

 The Lord created families in a very intentional way.
 Both mother and father contribute their certain gifts to create a happy and healthy child.
 They work together to share the load of raising a human being.
 All in all, the goal of most parents is to raise a child who feels secure, accepted, loved, and affirmed.
-Parents make sure a child feels this way by giving them a ton of time and attention.
+Parents make sure a child feels this way by showering them with time and attention.

 When Zach’s family broke, there was no longer a team of adults working together to raise him.
-Due to circumstances, Zach grew up never experiencing the feeling of security that a family provides.
-He missed out on feeling accepted for who he is and didn’t have anyone around to speak words of affirmation over him.
+Due to circumstances, Zach grew up without the feeling of security that a family provides.
+He missed out on feeling accepted for who he is and did not have anyone around to speak words of affirmation over him.
 Most of all, Zach did not receive love and grew up feeling that he was unlovable.

 Little did Zach know that a job working at a summer camp would change his life.
 Zach was hired by an older gentlemen named Bob, a former college football coach, to work summer leadership camps for kids the spring of his freshman year at college.
 Bob would later tell Zach that he would make 50 hires each year.
 48 of his hires would be because he knew that the Lord would use that person to help camp change the lives of his campers.
 Two of his hires would be because he knew that the Lord would use camp to help change the lives of those counselors.